Mathématique: Chapter 48

 “Awesome,” Eli replied.
 “Go when ready.”

-Rush pressed against the small metal pieces at the lateral borders of the device and felt it release from his skin with a sickening sensation of deep withdrawal.
+Rush pressed against the small metal pieces at the borders of the device and felt it release from his skin with a sickening sensation of deep withdrawal.
 It came free in his hand.
 He passed the device to Eli and pressed his fingers to his temple where it had been.

 For a moment, he heard nothing.
-And then—a low chord, quiet and coming from behind him.

 “You okay?”
 Eli asked.

-“Just—get started,” Rush said, unable to prevent himself from looking back over his shoulder.
-Of course, there was nothing there.
+“Just get started.”
+Rush couldn’t prevent himself from looking over his shoulder.

 “You’re hearing it?”
-Eli said uncertainly.
+Eli asked, his expression uncertain.

 “We could abort—” Eli began.